facelessuser/TabsExtra/docs/src/markdown/index.md

     "numeric_sort": false,
 ```

-You can also sort tabs on every file open and save by enabling `sort_on_load_save` and specifying your desired sort plugin.
+You can also sort tabs on every file open and save by enabling `sort_on_load_save` and specifying your desired sort
+plugin.
+This will on work if Sublime's `preview_on_click` is set to `false`.
+If this was allowed to work with
+`preview_on_click`, it would cause previews to fight with moving views.

 ```js
     // Sort tabs when a file is opened or saved